ryanflannery/oxbar/README.md

    * Configurable display (all colors, text, spacing, etc)
    * Left/Right/Center aligned widgets (and any combination of those)
    * Widgets can be configured on the command line
+   * Configuration file is concise & can support multiple different displays/themes
    * Types of stats supported:
       * Battery/AC status, simple progress bar, time remaining
       * Volume level w/ progress bar (mute status forthcoming )